 The three most common causes of hypocalcemia include:

-2. Vitamin D deficiency: Vitamin D helps the body absorb calcium properly.
-A lack of vitamin D in the body can lead to low calcium levels in the blood and may be due to certain diseases, medications, or too little sunlight.
+- Vitamin D deficiency: Vitamin D helps the body absorb calcium properly.
+A lack of vitamin D in the body can therefore lead to low calcium levels in the blood and can be due to a hereditary disease or too little sunlight.

 In addition, certain medications, some genetic conditions, low magnesium levels (hypomagnesemia), and acute pancreatitis (inflammation of the pancreas) can also cause low calcium levels.
 Calcium deficiency also commonly occurs after thyroid removal or during mild dehydration (lack of fluid in the body).
 Early diagnosis and treatment of calcium deficiency is critical to prevent serious complications and unpleasant symptoms.